Preci-AI/.github/profile/README.md

-# Home to Préci's Braims
+# Home to Préci's Brains